 Latest political party donations in Northern Ireland published

-Six political parties registered in Northern Ireland reported accepting a total of £277,039 in donations and public funds between 1 January and 31 March 2018 –according to figures published in Northern Ireland by the Electoral Commission.
+Nine political parties registered in Northern Ireland reported a total of £344,278 in donations and public funds between 1 October and 31 December 2018, according to figures published by the Electoral Commission.
 This was £45,971 less than the previous quarter, between 1 July and 30 September 2018 (£390,249).

-The six political parties to report donations and public funds were:
+The nine political parties to report donations and public funds were:

-Two parties, Sinn Féin and United Kingdom Veterans' and People's Party, failed to meet the deadline for reporting donations for this quarter.
-The Commission will consider each of these matters in line with its Enforcement Policy and publish any sanctions applied at a later date.
+One party – the Veterans and People’s Party - failed to meet the deadline for reporting donations and loans for this quarter.
+The Commission will consider this matter in line with its Enforcement Policy and publish any sanctions applied at a later date.

-A summary of donations reported in the first quarter of 2018, including the highest donors and details of late reports, is available on the Commission’s website.
+A summary of donations reported by Northern Ireland parties in the fourth quarter of 2018, including the highest donors and details of late reports, is available on the Commission’s website.

 Notes to editors